qorrect/shmenkins/README.md

 ```

+and run the command with `groovy Jenkinsfile` , which will execute the stages.

+## What is it

-This tries to stub out most of the internal Jenkinsfile functions , if it doesnt please let me know and I'll add it.
+Shmenkins tries to stub out most of the internal Jenkinsfile functions , if it doesnt please let me know and I'll add it.
 Plugins like fileLoader above are additional static imports.

+### Plugins Supported

+[https://github.com/jenkinsci/workflow-remote-loader-plugin](fileLoader) - returns a text copy of the file from the directory its run in, so currently you have to link all your loaded files to the project root